 Upper Belvedere Palace in Vienna with fountains and gardens in the foreground.

-A UNESCO World Heritage Site, the Belvedere Palace is also the site of the Austrian State Treaty.
-Consisting of two palaces, the Upper and Lower Belvedere, and extensive gardens the unique complex is one of the world's most supreme specimens of a Baroque architectural ensemble.
+Located in Vienna as a UNESCO World Heritage Site, the Belvedere Palace is renowned for hosting the Austrian State Treaty.
+This remarkable complex comprises two palaces — the Upper and Lower Belvedere — alongside expansive gardens that exemplify one of the world's finest Baroque architectural ensembles.

-Calling all history lovers, the Lower Belvedere is a treasure trove that will take you back in time!
-Located in Vienna, the majestic Lower Belvedere Palace is a magnificent 18th-century structure that now serves as an exhibition center.
-Focusing on Austrian artists within an international context and showcasing pivotal works of Western art history, this UNESCO World Heritage Site was originally built for the diplomat and collector Prince Eugene of Savoy to admire his exceptional Baroque architecture collection.
-Opt for the direct entry ticket to either Upper or Lower Belvedere Palace, to save time and choose what you'd like to see.
+History enthusiasts will find a treasure trove at the Lower Belvedere in Vienna.
+This majestic 18th-century palace now serves as an exhibition center that highlights Austrian artists within a global context while showcasing pivotal works of Western art history.
+Originally constructed for Prince Eugene of Savoy, this UNESCO World Heritage Site was designed to exhibit his excellent Baroque architecture collection.
+Consider opting for the direct entry ticket to either Upper or Lower Belvedere Palace to save time and tailor your visit.

 Gustav Klimt's The Kiss displayed at Upper Belvedere Palace, Vienna.